 We’ve spent the past few days getting all of the decorations up, wrapping gifts and baking all sorts of goodies like these gingerbread muffins… mmmm.
 They’re sweet, tender and packed full of spices.
 Everything you love about gingerbread but without the work!

-I don’t know about you, but when the weather gets cold I can’t help but want to bake all day.
+I don’t know about you, but when the weather gets cold, I can’t help but want to bake all day.
 Thankfully my little sous chefs are always happy to help… mainly the 2 year old.
 He was so excited to make gingerbread muffins he danced around the kitchen saying, “it’s party time!”
 For like 20 minutes straight.
 So we cracked open a carton of Almond Breeze Almondmilk Cashewmilk and got to work!

 I’ve mentioned before that I was on a dairy-free diet for a while when our little one was born.
 That lasted for over 6 months and then he was on a dairy-free diet for another 6 months or so.
 That meant I had to get creative when it came to cooking and baking… lots of coconut oil and lots of almond milk!
 To this day he still loves it!
 This Almond Breeze blend was a total hit with him!

 We used it in both the batter and the icing (which is totally optional but definitely yummy).
 It worked perfectly and gave these muffins an added richness- along with the molasses and spices.

+BAKE.
 When you’ve got the batter made up, divide it between 12 muffin cups and bake at 400 degrees for 10 minutes.
 Then turn down your oven to 375 and bake for an additional 5-7 minutes or until the tops spring back.
 The initial high heat will help give the muffins that crackly high dome look.
 AKA: bakery style muffins.

 Guys. these muffins were devoured within seconds!
 We couldn’t help but go back for more.
 I think it’s safe to say that they’ll become a winter staple around here.
 How could they not?
 They’re easy to whip up and taste absolutely divine!
 Plus they were a hit with the toddler, which is always huge!

-- ⅓ c. granulated sugar
+- 1/3 cup granulated sugar

-- ⅓ c. molasses
+- 1/3 cup molasses

-- ½ c. unsweetened applesauce
+- 1/2 cup unsweetened applesauce

 - 1 egg

-- 2 tsp. vanilla extract
+- 2 tsp vanilla extract

-- 1 tsp. baking powder
+- 1 tsp baking powder

-- ½ tsp. baking soda
+- 1/2 tsp baking soda

-- ¾ tsp. kosher sea salt
+- 3/4 tsp kosher sea salt

-- 2 tsp. ground cinnamon
+- 2 tsp ground cinnamon

-- 1½ tsp. ground ginger
+- 1 1/2 tsp ground ginger

-- ½ tsp. ground nutmeg
+- 1/2 tsp ground nutmeg

-- ¼ tsp. ground cloves
+- 1/4 tsp ground cloves

-- Turbinado sugar for sprinkling on tops
+- turbinado sugar - for sprinkling on the top

-- 1 c. powdered sugar
+- 1 cup powdered sugar

-- 1 tbsp. pure maple syrup
+- 1 tbsp pure maple syrup

-- 1 tsp. vanilla extract
+- 1 tsp vanilla extract

 - Preheat the oven to 400 degrees.
 Line a standard size muffin tin with 12 liners, set aside.